tchambon/A-Sliced-Wasserstein-Loss-for-Neural-Texture-Synthesis/README.md

 The parameters are:

-- iters: number of steps of l-bfgs (by default: 20).
-Each step is one call to scipy l-bfgs with maxfun=64.
+- iters: number of calls to l-bfgs (by default: 20).
+Each step is one call to scipy's l-bfgs implementation with maxfun=64.
-- size: the input texture will be resized to this size (by default: 256, which resize to 256x256).
-If the image is not a square, it will be center cropped.
+- size: the input texture will be resized to this size (by default: 256, which resizes to 256x256).
+If the image is not square, it will be center-cropped.
 The generated texture will have the same resolution.
 - output: name of the output file (by default: output.jpg).
 - filename: name of the input texture (only mandatory parameter).